AbsaOSS/ABRiS/README.md

       SchemaManager.PARAM_SCHEMA_REGISTRY_URL                  -> "url_to_schema_registry",
       SchemaManager.PARAM_VALUE_SCHEMA_NAMING_STRATEGY         -> SchemaManager.SchemaStorageNamingStrategies.{TOPIC_NAME, RECORD_NAME, TOPIC_RECORD_NAME}, // if you are retrieving value schema
       SchemaManager.PARAM_KEY_SCHEMA_NAMING_STRATEGY           -> SchemaManager.SchemaStorageNamingStrategies.{TOPIC_NAME, RECORD_NAME, TOPIC_RECORD_NAME}, // if your are retrieving key schema
+      SchemaManager.PARAM_KEY_SCHEMA_NAME_FOR_RECORD_STRATEGY      -> "key_schema_name", // if you're using RecordName or TopicRecordName strategies for key
+      SchemaManager.PARAM_KEY_SCHEMA_NAMESPACE_FOR_RECORD_STRATEGY -> "key_schema_namespace", // if you're using RecordName or TopicRecordName strategies for key
-      SchemaManager.PARAM_SCHEMA_NAME_FOR_RECORD_STRATEGY      -> "schema_name", // if you're using RecordName or TopicRecordName strategies
+      SchemaManager.PARAM_VALUE_SCHEMA_NAME_FOR_RECORD_STRATEGY      -> "value_schema_name", // if you're using RecordName or TopicRecordName strategies for value
-      SchemaManager.PARAM_SCHEMA_NAMESPACE_FOR_RECORD_STRATEGY -> "schema_namespace" // if you're using RecordName or TopicRecordName strategies
+      SchemaManager.PARAM_VALUE_SCHEMA_NAMESPACE_FOR_RECORD_STRATEGY -> "value_schema_namespace" // if you're using RecordName or TopicRecordName strategies for value
     )
     SchemaManager.configureSchemaRegistry(schemaRegistryConfs)